FoofooTheGuy/VidInjector9000/VidInjector9002/README.md

 Known Issues
 --
-#### Sometimes UTF-8 file paths are not supported on Windows
+#### Sometimes UTF-8 file paths are not supported on Windows/Wine
-Most things work with UTF-8 file paths but certain things don't. (the location of the program, SMDH reading, CIA reading, CIA writing) These should work on other platforms though but I haven't tested it yet
+Most things work with UTF-8 file paths but certain things don't. (the location of the program, SMDH reading, CIA reading, CIA writing) These should work on other platforms though.

 #### Multi Video injects do not work on the regions China, Taiwan and Korea because there are no language files for those.
 I am unable to add them myself because I don't know those languages and this isn't really in my "jurisdiction" so I would appreciate it if someone would translate the files and contribute the following: